SaiPrakash-voldemort/Text-Extractor/README.md

     Add support for other file formats like .xlsx (Excel files) using SheetJS.
     Improve error handling and display more meaningful messages for unsupported file types.
+    Add a backend service using officeparser or similar libraries for more precise and reliable text extraction from various document types (such as .docx, .pptx, .xlsx).
+This will allow for better processing of complex files and handling of larger datasets.